Eat That Frog!

 Third and last but not at all least is building momentum from harnessing the power of the combined two prior tasks.
 Once the first few goals of any Frog-level task are complete, an instant sense of accomplishment makes the next task easier to kick off.
 Same with the next.
 Eventually all of this will become habit, and you will be filled with determination.

 The author provides additional notes on how to cut down on outside distractions and time wasters.
 It can be difficult to realize how much time is wasted on things we enjoy and even on things we severely dislike doing.
-Many of the tasks of smaller importance that drag us down at work can be delegated to someone else.
-Some practical advice is not to be afraid to seek help from managers in dividing tasks away so as to focus more working time on Frogs.
+Many of the tasks of smaller importance that drag us down can be delegated to someone else.
+Some practical advice is not to be afraid to seek help from managers in dividing tasks away so as to focus more of our productivity time on Frogs.

 Also, say no more frequently to things that are not of highest importance.
 Treat your time as valuable because your time is valuable.
 Be polite, but say no firmly.

-Many more motivational insights are described in Eat That Frog! than can possibly be listed here, and the short chapter length makes it a perfect audio book for a work commute.
+Many more motivational insights are described in Eat That Frog! than can possibly be listed here, and the short chapter length makes it a perfect audio book for a commute to the office.